EURO GOVT-German bond prices rise, set for further gains

 "There is no evidence of any bearish reversal patterns forming and the risk remains skewed to the upside," said UBS technical analyst Richard Adcock.

-"A break above the 145.16 high will be the next bullish trigger, opening the door back to the 145.52 June 1 extreme and potentially further over the longer term."
-(Editing by Tim Pearce)
+"A break above the 145.16 high will be the next bullish trigger, opening the door back to the 145.52 June 1st extreme and potentially further over the longer term."
+(Reporting by William James, editing by Tim Pearce)

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv